Text-based logo reading 'BAMLA PROGRAMS' in bold, stylized white font on a black background.

 A diverse group of four women smiling and posing together indoors, with large windows in the background, and text at the bottom that reads 'MY NAME IS MISS.'

-My Name Is Miss, is a culturally responsive leadership and mentorship program designed for young female-identifying participants to cultivate personal responsibility, self-care, health, and well-being.
-Grounded in Positive Youth Development principles, the program empowers participants to build resilience, develop leadership skills, and navigate systemic barriers with confidence.
-Leader-facilitators draw upon their lived experiences and professional expertise to expand participants’ opportunity capital, encourage holistic self-care, and foster a strong sense of identity, purpose, and community engagement.
+Under the direction of program developer Dr. Franchesca Capellan, leader-facilitators draw upon their lived experiences and professional expertise to expand participants’ opportunity capital, encourage holistic self-care, and foster a strong sense of identity, purpose, and community engagement.

 Group of diverse young people smiling and looking down at the camera, which is held at a low angle.